Instructional Design Documents

 © 2025 SCM Trainer.
 Licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You may share and adapt this content for non-commercial use with proper attribution.

-Question Alignment with Bloom's Taxonomy Levels
+Narrative Alignment of Questions with Bloom's Taxonomy

 Wk3: Kirkpatrick Level II Assessments (Continuation)